adrimoscatelli/azure-docs/articles/cognitive-services/personalizer/csharp-quickstart-commandline-feedback-loop.md

 ## Add the code and put in your Personalizer and Azure keys

 1. Replace Program.cs with the following code.
-1. Replace `serviceKey` value with your valid Personalizer subscription key.
+1. Replace `serviceKey` value with one of your Personalizer keys from the **Keys** page.
-1. Replace `serviceEndpoint` with your service endpoint.
+1. Replace `serviceEndpoint` with your service endpoint from the **Overview** page.
 An example is `https://westus2.api.cognitive.microsoft.com/`.
 1. Run the program.

 ## Change the model update frequency